 How Trump's Food Box Initiative Overpaid And Underdelivered

 The Trump administration has been celebrating an initiative that buys food from farmers and distributes it through charitable organizations such as food banks.
-"I'm proud to announce that we will provide an additional $1 billion to fund the Farmers to Families Food Box Program.
+"I'm proud to announce that we will provide an additional $1 billion to fund the Farmers to Families Food Box program.
 It's worked out so well," President Trump told a cheering crowd on Aug.
 24 in North Carolina.

 Yet food banks, which play a key role in the program, are ambivalent about it.
 On the one hand, they're grateful for the food.
-"Any family that's receiving one of these food boxes is blessed and nourished, and I think it's a good thing," says Eric Cooper, president and CEO of the San Antonio Food Bank.
+"Any family that's receiving one of these food boxes is blessed and nourished, and I think it's a good thing," said Eric Cooper, president and CEO of the San Antonio Food Bank.

-But Cooper and other food bank managers also say that the money for the program could have been spent more effectively and delivered two or three times more food to people who need it.
+But Cooper and other food bank managers also said that the money for the program could have been spent more effectively and delivered two or three times more food to people who need it.

 The food box program was launched in the spring when restaurants, schools and company cafeterias shut down and farmers who supplied them suddenly had no place to sell their crops.
 Some farmers ended up destroying perfectly good food.